orthanc-mirrors/orthanc-book/Sphinx/source/users/docker.rst

   but they also include the :ref:`plugins edited by Osimis
   <plugins-osimis>`, notably the Osimis Web viewer (that is much more
   advanced than the Orthanc Web viewer) and the advanced authorization plugin.
-A :ref:`specific page <docker-osimis>` is availble to describe how these images should be used.
+A :ref:`specific page <docker-osimis>` is available to describe how these images should be used.

 **Note for CentOS users:** The Docker environment might be difficult to